-- Vertical to within +/- 1 degree - Outreach arms within +/- 1 degree of normal to the edge of carriageway. - To ensure the correct roll lanterns shall be mounted +/- 1 degree parallel to the road surface in the driving direction. - On flange base ground stubs or foundation pads.
-These shall be neatly back filled with cast in-situ concrete and finished with a neat concrete surround and within 50 mm of final ground level.
+- Vertical to within +/- 2 degrees - Outreach arms within +/- 2 degrees of normal to the edge of carriageway. - To ensure the correct roll.
+Lanterns shall be mounted +/- 2 degrees parallel to the road surface in the driving direction. - On flange base ground stubs or foundation pads.
+These shall be neatly back filled with cast insitu concrete and finished with a neat concrete surround and within 50 mm of final ground level.